modelica/fmi-standard/CONTRIBUTING.md

 or use your favorite Git client.

-To build the HTML document you have two alternatives.

 To open the repository in [Gitpod](https://www.gitpod.io/), [fork](https://github.com/modelica/fmi-standard/fork) the repository and open:

 ```
 https://gitpod.io/#https://github.com/<your-github-user-name>/fmi-standard
 ```

+To build the HTML document locally you have two alternatives.

 ### Alternative 1: Docker (recommended)